 For more easily “Adaptable” recipes for mixed households make sure to visit the Adaptable Category in the Recipe Index.

-Here in this Honey Miso Carrot Tofu Bowl recipe, cut carrots at a diagonal to about ½ inch thick.
+So for the Miso Tofu Bowl, cut carrots ( or other veggies like parsnips, sweet potatoes or other veggies) at a diagonal to about ½ inch thick.

-Pour it over the tofu and the carrots.
-Here you could add chicken breast or salmon too ( making sure to season with salt and pepper).
+Pour it over the tofu and the veggies Here you could add chicken breast or salmon too ( making sure to season with salt and peppers well) and other veggies.

-Into the oven it goes…. and when it comes out, the tofu and carrots have this lovely delicious caramelization.
+Into the oven it goes…. and when it is done, the tofu and carrots have this lovely delicious caramelization.
 It’s so good!

 When it comes out sprinkle with toasted sesame seeds and fresh herbs or scallions.
 For added protein, toasted cashews would be a nice addition here too.

 A delicious meal that is low in calories ( under 300 per serving! ) and is vegan adaptable by swapping out the maple for the honey.

 A simple vegan adaptable dinner that only takes a few minutes of hands on time!